JDPlays-Madhouse/RCON2.0/README.md

 #### Server Name

+The name of the server you want the command to be sent to.

+> [!IMPORTANT]
-Must match the exact verbiage used in the core config file, both case and spelling.
+> Must match the exact verbiage used in the core config file, both case and spelling.

 #### Trigger